-Certificates are issued for all recommended courses and training and should contribute to your overall Personal Development Plan (PDP) and act as evidence of CPD on your Social Work England account.
+Certificates are issued for all recommended courses and training and should contribute to your overall Personal Development Plan (PDP).
+They also have attached reflection logs, which can support writing up your reflections for CPD on your Social Work England account.
 Some courses may also be officially accredited by the CPD Standards Office, and this will be reflected in any certification you receive.
 An example PDP can be found in the appendix.